We created the Faces of Kigo series to showcase our talented employees, tell their stories, and share why they love being a part of the Kigo team.

 What do you look for in a vacation rental?

-If it has a comfortable bed, I’m not melting from heat nor freezing from cold, if it’s clean and quiet and close to public transportation, then I’m all set.
+If it has a comfortable bed, I’m not melting from heat nor freeze from cold, if it’s clean and quiet and close to public transportation, then I’m all set.

 How can property owners make their vacation rentals more appealing to travelers like yourself?